Web Services Security

 Peripheral Security

-All communication with web services is encrypted end-to-end using HTTPS and is subject to user authentication.
+All communication with web services is using AES-256 encryption over TLS 1.3 and HTTPS and is subject to user authentication.
 Non-HTTPS protocols are not allowed and all non-HTTPS ports are closed.

 Communication goes through a WAF to ensure integrity, and protect against application level attacks.